 I live in Massachusetts with my wife Rosalind Reid, who is also a science writer.
 In 2018 I’ll be in Berkeley, California, as Journalist in Residence at the Simons Institute for the Theory of Computing.
 I am proud to acknowledge a fellowship from Y Combinator Research, which provided support during the preparation of this book.

-If you have questions of comments about Foolproof, please send me an email: firstname.lastname@example.org.
+If you have questions or comments about Foolproof, please send me an email: email@example.com.